 - Rubbing of the ear.
 The pain in the gums causes ear pain too, as gums and ears share the same neural pathways.

 - Excessive biting and chewing due to the pressure of the eruption of teeth through the gums.
-Babies bite and chew everything and anything to get relief from the pain.
-Your baby’s sleep can be disturbed because of the lingering pain.
-Sore gums make your baby restless, so they tend to express that by being cranky and irritable.
+Babies bite and chew everything and anything to get relief from the pain and because of the lingering pain, the baby may have sleeplessness.
+Sore gums make your baby restless, so they tend to express that by crying and being cranky and irritable.

 - Lack of interest in food or eating.
 The pressure of sucking or chewing food can cause more discomfort to the already aching gums; so babies lose appetite and sometimes reject food altogether.